11.2. How to Conduct Streaming Replication

 ERROR: canceling statement due to conflict with recovery

-According to the official document, the causes of conflicts can be classified into the following three types:
+According to the official documentation, the causes of conflicts fall into three types:

-1. Access Exclusive Locks on the primary server: These conflict with any lock on the standby.
-Refer to the official document for a list of commands that acquire Access Exclusive Locks, including LOCK IN ACCESS EXCLUSIVE MODE, DROP TABLE, TRUNCATE, REINDEX, VACUUM FULL, etc.
+Access Exclusive Locks on the primary server: These conflict with any lock on the standby.
+Refer to the official documentation for commands that acquire these locks, such as LOCK IN ACCESS EXCLUSIVE MODE, DROP TABLE, TRUNCATE, REINDEX, and VACUUM FULL.

-3. Applying a vacuum cleanup record from WAL: If standby transactions can still see rows being removed or if queries are accessing the affected page.
+Applying a vacuum cleanup record from WAL: This occurs if standby transactions can still see rows being removed or if queries are accessing the affected page.

 Here is another example: the primary server deletes rows and performs the VACUUM command on a table being selected by the standby.